Dascyllus flavicaudus: Description

 Dascyllus flavicaudus can grow to a size of 12 cm in length.
-These fishes have a very height body, with a ratio of 1 / 1.4-1.6 (body height / body length).
+These fishes have a very high body, with a ratio of 1 / 1.4-1.6 (body height / body length).

 With the exception of the yellowish to yellowish-white tail and the bright rear portion of the dorsal fin, their body is dark, blackish-brown to blackish-bluish.
 The dark edges of the scales make a net drawing.
 They show 12 dorsal spines, 15-16 dorsal soft rays, 2 anal spines and 13-14 anal soft rays.
 During matings time the males usually turn a shade or two darker, sometimes with white spots.

 Biology

 These fishes have just one of at least two distinct sexes in any one individual organism (Gonochorism).
 They are oviparous and non-functional hermaphrodite.
 They mainly feed on copepods, other small planktonic crustaceans and algae.
 Adults form a permanent harem, with one male and several females close to coral heads.
 They are substrate spawners and stick their spawn in a cave or hidden niche.
 Males guard and aerate the eggs that adhere to the substrate.